Kozea/WeasyPrint/docs/hacking.rst

 5. These boxes are *laid-out* with fixed dimensions and position onto pages.
 6. For each page, the boxes are re-ordered to observe stacking rules, and are drawn on a PDF page.
-7. Cairo’s PDF is modified to add metadata such as bookmarks and hyperlinks.
+7. Cairo’s PDF is modified to add metadata such as attachments, embedded files, and PDF trim and bleed boxes.

 HTML